stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

   Down through this verdant land Carter walked at evening, and saw twilight float up from the river to the marvellous golden spires of Thran.
-And just at the hour of dusk he came to the southern gate, and was stopped by a red-robed sentry till he had told three dreams beyond belief, and proved himself a dreamer worthy to walk up Thran&rsquo;s steep mysterious streets and linger in bazaars where the wares of the ornate galleons were sold.
+And just at the hour of dusk he came to the southern gate, and was stopped by a red-robed sentry till he had told three dreams beyond belief, and proved himself a dreamer worthy to walk up Thran's steep mysterious streets and linger in bazaars where the wares of the ornate galleons were sold.
 Then into that incredible city he walked; through a wall so thick that the gate was a tunnel, and thereafter amidst curved and undulant ways winding deep and narrow between the heavenward towers.
 Lights